Volunteer Placement & Internship Opportunity

 Aldeas de Paz works hard to keep the required financial contribution to an absolute minimum and to offer financial transparency by practicing an open book policy.
 The calculation of your financial contribution or donation is set up so that the longer you stay the less you give per week.
 We do this to encourage longer stays, recognizing that longer stays lead to more significant volunteer work and more energy contributed in the form of donated time in place of money!
-The minimum contribution starts at € 110 per week including double room accommodation at our Aldeas de Paz Guesthouse.
-For a single room add € 30 per week.
-The minimum donation for the Host Family stay is € 200 per week and includes a private bedroom and two meals (breakfast and lunch or dinner).
+The minimum contribution starts at € 110 per week including double room accommodation at our Aldeas de Paz guesthouse, for a single room we add € 30 per week.
+The minimum donation for the host family stay is € 200 per week and includes a private bedroom and two meals (breakfast and lunch).
 For more information about costs and benefits check out our webpage .

 Extra Donation Required

-We require an extra donation of € 30,- per placement week for the Medical program.
-This donation will be spent to provide urgent medical supplies as well as needed equipment for the hospital /health clinic and to cover extra spendings incurred while placed at the hospital /health clinic.
+We require an extra donation of € 30 per placement week for the medical program.
+This donation will be spent to provide urgent medical supplies as well as necessary equipment for the hospital/health clinic and to cover extra spending incurred while placed at the hospital /health clinic.

-Spanish Language immersion classes - Volunteers or Interns receive 6 free language lessons every week.
-Classes focus on developing communication skills so that students are able to put their knowledge to practical use as soon as they step outside the classroom.
+Spanish language classes - volunteers or interns receive up to six free language lessons every week.
+The classes focus on developing communication skills so that students are able to put their knowledge to practical use as soon as they step outside the classroom.
 Our teaching method enables students to develop four basic skills: listening comprehension, speaking, reading and writing.
 The idea is to learn Spanish in a natural and spontaneous way, just as students have learned their mother tongue.
 Our students speak Spanish right from the very first day, using it in typical real-life situations: the basic syllabus is supplemented by special exercises, such as role-play, situational dialogues and work projects.
-Outside the classroom the learning process continues as you are immersed in the Spanish language and culture.
+Outside the classroom, the learning process continues as you immerse in the Spanish language and the Dominican culture.

 Suggestions on what to bring and donate:

-Pease bring scrubs and easy to clean closed toe shoes to wear in the hospital as they are mandatory!
+Please bring scrubs and shoes that are closed and easy to clean for working in the hospital as they are mandatory.

-Stethoscopes, otoscopes, latex gloves, hand sanitizer and face masks (N95 for the TB patients) would be a very helpful donation to the hospital
+Stethoscopes, otoscopes, latex gloves, hand sanitizer and face masks (N95 for the tuberculosis patients) would be a very helpful donation to the hospital .

 Guidelines on Medical Issues of the Dominican Republic: